 When you are starting out with the world of social media, things can be a bit overwhelming.

 That is why taking your time to develop and implement a social media marketing strategy can help your business to develop and maintain customers.
-Remember, it takes the time to develop an audience so if you are not getting a great result from your strategies right away, give it time.
+Remember, it takes time to develop an audience so if you are not getting a great result from your strategies right away, give it time.